No Way Out (2003): Storylines

-On the January 20 episode of Raw, Eric Bischoff made an announcement about how Stone Cold Steve Austin walked out on the WWE during the summer of 2002 with no explanation and that he would like to give Austin an opportunity to give his side of the story.
+On the January 20 episode of Raw, Eric Bischoff made an announcement about how "Stone Cold" Steve Austin walked out on WWE during the summer of 2002 with no explanation and that he would like to give Austin an opportunity to give his side of the story.
 Bischoff also invited Austin to make an appearance at No Way Out.
 On the January 27 episode of Raw, Bischoff stated that Austin has agreed to tell his story in the Raw magazine.
 On the February 3 episode of Raw, Bischoff headed to Texas, to sign Austin to the Raw brand.
 But, he was unsuccessful in doing so, as he could not locate Austin anywhere.
 On the February 10 episode of Raw, Bischoff (kayfabe) fired Jim Ross, after Bischoff stated that it was Ross' fault that Austin had not signed yet to the brand.
 Vince McMahon had stated the previous week that he would fire Bischoff and Chief Morley due to the way they were running Raw the last couple of weeks, and due to the fact that Bischoff had not yet signed Austin to the Raw brand.
 That night, McMahon asked Bischoff if he had signed Austin yet, which prompted Bischoff to say "no".
 Before McMahon could fire Bischoff, however, Ross informed McMahon that Austin would be at No Way Out, which led to McMahon booking a match between Bischoff and Austin at No Way Out.

 At the Royal Rumble, a scheduled match for the World Heavyweight Championship saw Triple H defend the title against Scott Steiner.
 The match saw Steiner defeat Triple H by disqualification, after Triple H brought a sledgehammer in during the match.
 As a result, Triple H retained the World Heavyweight Championship.
 On the January 20 episode of Raw, Steiner was put in a match against Batista.
 In the match, Batista was disqualified after interference from Randy Orton.
 After the match, Triple H, Ric Flair, Orton and Batista all attacked Steiner, which led to Triple H performing a Pedigree on Steiner.
 On the February 3 episode of Raw, Triple H officially formed the stable known as Evolution with Flair, Orton, and Batista.
 That same night, a number one contender's match was scheduled between Chris Jericho and Steiner, in which the winner would meet Triple H at No Way Out for the World Heavyweight Championship.
 The match saw Steiner defeat Jericho.